navarog/wingsearch/README.md

 ## Special thanks
 The app is using [data](https://boardgamegeek.com/filepage/193164/wingspan-bird-card-spreadsheet) made by TawnyFrogmouth.

+Thanks, Robbie, nightpool, and Bastian for all the work on hidden asset packs 🥚

 ## License
 This project is licensed under the terms of the [GNU GPLv3  license](LICENSE.md).